htcondor/htcondor/docs/version-history/upgrading-from-23-0-to-24-0-versions.rst

 - Much improved disk usage tracking and enforcement is now available when using the Logical Volume manager.
 Also, the execute directories can be encrypted.
-See :macro:`STARTD_ENFORCE_DISK_LIMITS` for configuration information.
+See :ref:`LVM Description` for more information.
   :jira:`1783`
   :jira:`2558`